FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_VelocityEmailNotificationPackage/c_st_emailNotificationOverview.md

 }There are four benefits of using this package:

 -   It generates HTML rather than plain text notifications.
--   It utilizes notification templates that allow <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> variables to be used as substitution tokens.
+-   It utilizes notification templates that allow {{< SecureTransport/componentshortname >}} variables to be used as substitution tokens.
 -   The notification templates also contain meta-data to allow customizations of the email subject line and the SMTP envelope headers
 -   It supports attachments making it easy to attach a target file.